MarketplaceUX/mow/strategy/reqs.md

 group: section4
 ---

+## <a name="social"></a>Social Integration
+* We haven't designed this yet, but we know that we want users to be able to connect a social login to his account.
+* Social login will enable things like "43 of your Facebook friends liked this website," which will be used to improve "relevance" in terms of the content we display on a category page for example.
+* We plan to use social login as a tactic that supports content exploration, but we will not be building "social" features like "follow this user."
+We want our users to be focused on content, not on people.

 ## <a name="homepage"></a>Home Page
 * User can view editorialized groupings of apps only, websites only, or a mix of apps and websites.
 * Editorial groupings may have different CTAs re: websites.